rd2622/Machine-Learning-Momentum-Trading-/README.md

 # Algo-Trading-14
-Momentum following strategies and optimal execution cost upon Implement Shortfall algorithm
+Momentum following strategies based on Neural Network Models and optimal execution cost via Implement Shortfall minimization using Volume Predictions and VWAP targeting

+All the results are in the Results folder and commented codes are in Code folder.